lowRISC/ibex-demo-system-labs/lab4.md

 ### Modifying `ibex_decoder.sv`

 Open `vendor/lowrisc_ibex/rtl/ibex_decoder.sv` and take a look.
-The first thing to note is the decoder is split into two, one part specifies things like register read and write enables, and the other part specifies ALU related signals.
+The first thing to note is the decoder is split into two.
+One part specifies things like register read and write enables, and the other part specifies ALU related signals.
-The reason for this split is timing, the decoder has two copies of the instruction in seperate flops.
-With a single set of flops the 'fan-out' of those flops is very large, requiring significant buffering, slowing the logic down.
+The decoder also has two copies of the instruction in seperate flops, which allows us to meet the timing constraints more easily.
+With a single set of flops, the 'fan-out' of those flops becomes very large and requires significant buffering (drive-strength), slowing the logic down.
 With the duplicate flops and split, the decoder fan-out is reduced, which improves performance.
 Tools can do this kind of duplication automatically, but it may not be enabled in all flows (in particular in ASIC synthesis), and tools may choose a split that doesn't work as well.
+Hence we explicity split the logic ourselves to guarantee the behaviour we want.

-Handling for `OPCODE_CMPLX` needs to be added to both decoders:
+Support for our custom opcode `OPCODE_CMPLX` needs to be added to both decoders:

 1. The first decoder begins with `unique case (opcode)`.
    For `OPCODE_CMPLX` we must set the following signals: